Teacher education: Teacher educators

 A teacher educator (also called a teacher trainer) is a person who helps in-service and pre-service teacher trainees to acquire the knowledge, competencies and attitudes they require to be effective teachers.

 Several individual teacher educators are usually involved in the initial or ongoing education of each teacher; often each specialises in teaching about a different aspect of teaching (e.g. educational ethics, philosophy of education, sociology of education, curriculum, pedagogy, subject-specific teaching methods etc.).

 Not every culture has a concept that precisely matches the English term 'teacher educator'...
 Even where the concept exists, the range of roles that is covered by the term varies significantly from country to country.
 In some traditions, the term 'teacher trainer' may be used instead of 'teacher educator'.

-A teacher educator may be narrowly defined as a higher education professional whose principle activity is the preparation of beginning teachers in universities and other institutions of teacher education, such as National Colleges of Education, Teacher Training Colleges and Teacher Centers.
+A teacher educator may be narrowly defined as a higher education professional whose principal activity is the preparation of new teachers in universities and other institutions of teacher education, such as National Colleges of Education, Teacher Training Colleges and Teacher Centers.
 A broader definition might include any professional whose work contributes in some way to the initial education or the continuing professional development of school and other teachers.

 Even within a single educational system, teacher educators may be employed in different roles by different kinds of organisation.
 In the European context, for example, people who could be considered to be teacher educators include: